ratoru/homepage/src/content/post/the-perfect-ergonomic-keyboard.md

 ---
 title: "Finding the perfect ergonomic keyboard for you"
 description: "Everything you need to know to pick the right ergonomic keyboard."
-tags: ["coding", "keyboard"]
+tags: ["keyboard"]
 publishDate: 2023-07-22
+updatedDate: 2025-05-31
 featured: true
 ---

 ![keyboards](../../assets/blog/keyboard/keyboard.webp)

-I hated keyboards until I discovered ergonomic keyboards.
+I hated mechanical keyboards until I discovered ergonomic keyboards.

 My future was filled with countless hours of typing on poorly designed, regular keyboards.
 The light at the end of the tunnel: wristpain.
 Ergonomic keyboards, on the other hand, are designed to prevent pain.